yangliu28/ros_group_project_delta/README.md

 2) Make sure there is no compile error before making a pull request.

+3) Write comment as much as you can.

 ## Test instruction
 1) Make sure that Baxter's power, e-stop, and network cable are all plugged in and ready to go.